Business Portrait Fashion Tips For Women and Men

 - If you prefer casual clothes, scarves, capes, hats or props, bring them along.
 You are also welcome to bring several clothing choices to your session and let me help you choose which outfit will photograph best.

 - White or light pastel shirts worn by themselves tend to look washed out and draw attention away from your face.
-A better choice for business casual is a jacket with an open shirt or a sweater.
+A better choice for business portraits is a business jacket with an open shirt or a sweater.

 - Metal jewelry works well.
 Necklaces should be short and go with the neckline of the blouse.
 Earrings need to separate from hair.
 Brooches can be attractive but need to be large to show up in print.